Indian National Science Academy

 The Indian National Science Academy (INSA) is a national academy in New Delhi for Indian scientists in all branches of science and technology.

-In 2015 INSA has constituted a junior wing for young scientists in the country named Indian National Young Academy of Sciences (INYAS) in line with other national young academies.
+In 2015, INSA constituted a junior wing for young scientists in the country named Indian National Young Academy of Sciences (INYAS) in line with other national young academies.
 INYAS is the academy for young scientists in India as a national young academy and is affiliated with Global Young Academy.
-INYAS is also a signatory of the declaration on the Core Values of Young Academies, adopted at World Science Forum, Budapest on 20 November 2019.
-Prof Ashutosh Sharma is the serving president (2023-present).
+INYAS is also a signatory of the declaration on the Core Values of Young Academies, adopted at the World Science Forum, Budapest, on 20 November 2019.
+Prof.Shekhar C. Mande is the serving president (2026-present).

 History

-The origins of INSA can be traced back to the founding of National Institute of Sciences in India (NISI) in the year 1935 in Calcutta (now Kolkata).
-The basic objective was and continues to be to promote, nurture and safeguard the interests of sciences and scientists.
-The NISI was recognized by the Government of India, as a Premier National Scientific Society.
+The origins of INSA can be traced back to the founding of the National Institute of Sciences in India (NISI) in the year 1935 in Calcutta (now Kolkata).
+The basic objective was, and continues to be, to promote, nurture and safeguard the interests of science and scientists.
+The NISI was recognised by the Government of India as a Premier National Scientific Society.
 NISI moved to its present premises in Delhi in 1951.
-A Government of India's decision in 1968 mandated INSA to represent India in all the international science fora.
+A Government of India decision in 1968 mandated INSA to represent India in all the international science fora.
 In 1970, NISI was given a new name- Indian National Science Academy (INSA).
-Its campus at the Bahadur Shah Zafar Marg came into being during 1951 with a major expansion during late 80's-mid 90's.
-Today the main INSA-building stands out at Bahadur Shah Zafar Marg as seven-storied, beautifully shaped Golden Jubilee Building, completed in 1996.
+Its campus at Bahadur Shah Zafar Marg came into being in 1951, with a major expansion during the late 80's-mid 90's.
+Today the main INSA building stands out at Bahadur Shah Zafar Marg as a seven-storied, beautifully shaped Golden Jubilee Building, completed in 1996.